jn72994/BAD-OS/docs/information-architecture.md

 ---

+---

-# Layer 2 — User Experience
+# Layer 2 — User Experience Layer

 The User Experience Layer provides the interface through which users interact with BAD OS.

 These components do not own business information.
-Instead, they organize, display, and connect information from the Business Intelligence Layer.
+Instead, they organize, display, and connect information from the Enterprise Operations Layer.

 ```
 User Experience